UNLV vs. New Mexico Predictions, College Basketball BetMGM Promo Codes, & Picks - January 9

 UNLV Performance Insights

-- The Rebels average 76.2 points per game (152nd in college basketball) while giving up 68.4 per outing (115th in college basketball).
-They have a +102 scoring differential overall and outscore opponents by 7.8 points per game.
+- The Rebels' +102 scoring differential (outscoring opponents by 7.8 points per game) is a result of scoring 76.2 points per game (152nd in college basketball) while allowing 68.4 per outing (115th in college basketball).

-- UNLV loses the rebound battle by an average of 1.2 boards.
-It is collecting 35.2 rebounds per game (234th in college basketball) compared to its opponents' 36.4 per outing.

 New Mexico Performance Insights

-- The Lobos have a +235 scoring differential, topping opponents by 15.6 points per game.
-They're putting up 82.9 points per game, 33rd in college basketball, and are giving up 67.3 per outing to rank 93rd in college basketball.
+- The Lobos' +235 scoring differential (outscoring opponents by 15.6 points per game) is a result of putting up 82.9 points per game (33rd in college basketball) while giving up 67.3 per contest (93rd in college basketball).

-- New Mexico wins the rebound battle by an average of 4.4 boards.
-It records 40.2 rebounds per game (46th in college basketball) compared to its opponents' 35.8.
+- The 40.2 rebounds per game New Mexico accumulates rank 46th in college basketball, 4.4 more than the 35.8 its opponents pull down.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.